Sleep and Sleep Disorders in Children and Teens (cont.)

 Narcolepsy is more common in adults than children.
 It has been defined as "a chronic sleep disorder characterized by overwhelming daytime drowsiness and sudden attacks of sleep.
 Narcolepsy is a chronic condition for which there is no cure."
 Research has shown that narcolepsy is not a type of seizure, fainting episode, or psychological illness.
 Symptoms of narcolepsy include:

-daytime sleepiness: affected individuals have an uncontrollable need to sleep
+- Excessive daytime sleepiness: affected individuals have an uncontrollable need to sleep during the day;

 - Vivid or frightening hallucinations which occur most commonly during REM (dreaming) sleep.